KBNLresearch/forensicImagingResources/doc/extract-dumpfile.md

         with the last volume and work towards the first.
         Specify next volume # (none if no more volumes):

-5. Now enter `1`.
+6. Now enter `1`.
 Response:

         set owner/mode for '.'? [yn]

-6. Enter `n` [^2]
+7. Enter `n` [^2]

-7. When the extraction is finished, exit the interactive restore session:
+8. When the extraction is finished, exit the interactive restore session:

         restore > q

+9. Move one directory level up:

+        cd ..

+10. Finally set the permissions on the extracted files and directories using the following two commands (replacing `file000002` with the name of your extraction directory):

+        sudo find ./file000002 -type f -exec chmod 644 {} \;

+        sudo find ./file000002 -type d -exec chmod 755 {} \;

 Done!